jorisvink/nyfe/README.md

 ## Keys

-The keys used with Agelas are derived from strong 256-bit symmetrical secrets that are stored in keyfiles in combination with unique per-file seeds.
+The keys used with Agelas are derived from strong 256-bit symmetrical secrets that are stored in key files.

-Separate keys and seeds are derived from the base symmetrical secret for each new file.
+Nyfe will generate a new key per file that is to be encrypted by selecting a seed uniformly at random and using it in combination with the symmetrical key from the given key file to derive new key material via KMAC256.

 ## Metadata